 SA Health eLearning program for Aged Care workers

-SIx modules are available for completion as part of the Department of Health’s new eLearning program for Aged Care workers.
+SIx modules are available for completion as part of the Department of Health and Aged Care’s new eLearning program for Aged Care workers.

 - Module 1: Personal Safety